luiscruz/course_sustainableSE/2023/p1_measuring_software/index.md

 3. Commit, Push.
 4. Submit a pull request.

 Before submitting the pull request, you should test whether your file is rendering properly in the website.
-This is jekyll-based website.
-Assuming you have it installed, you can simply run this command locally:

-`bundle exec jekyll s --safe`
+The easiest way to check it is by running the docker container, as instructed in the Github Readme.

-Your page should be listed here: <http://localhost:4000/course_sustainableSE/2023/p1_measuring_software/>
+Your page should be listed here: http://localhost:4000/course_sustainableSE/2023/literature_review

 If you don't want to deal with jekyll, you can do it the slow and expensive way: 1) enable *github pages* in your fork repo 2) check your the deployed page.
 (I don't recommend it, though)